Australasian Antarctic Expedition: Far Eastern Party

 Shocked at the sudden loss of their companion, Mawson and Mertz now had to consider their own prospects.
 Ninnis's sledge had been carrying most of their provisions and equipment, and all of the dog food, leaving them with about 11 or 12 days' rations.
 To reach base, they would have to augment these meagre supplies by shooting and eating the surviving dogs.
+They had plenty of fuel and a Primus stove.
+They sledged for 27 hours continuously to obtain a spare tent cover they had left behind, for which they improvised a frame from skis and a theodolite.

 They travelled steadily over the next days, despite Mawson suffering from snow-blindness; by 25 December, they calculated that they were 158 mi from Cape Denison.
 On 29 December, they killed the last of the dogs.
 Both men had been feeling unwell, but from New Year's Day 1913 there was a sudden and rapid deterioration in Mertz's health; he had frostbite and became delirious and agitated.
 After a weather delay, they resumed their journey on the evening of 3 January, but they did not get far before the weather and Mertz's frostbite forced them to stop.
-They laid up until 3 January when Mertz agreed to push on, but his condition continued to worsen, and though Mawson managed to drag him on the sledge they could not cover much ground.
-Mertz died early on 8 January.
+Mertz seemed to lose the will to move and wished only to remain in his sleeping bag.
+He began to deteriorate rapidly with diarrhoea and madness.
+On one occasion Mertz refused to believe he was suffering from frostbite and bit off the tip of his own little finger.
+This was soon followed by violent raging—Mawson had to sit on his companion's chest and hold down his arms to prevent him from damaging their tent.
+They laid up until 3 January, when Mertz agreed to push on, but his condition continued to worsen, and though Mawson managed to drag him on the sledge they could not cover much ground.
+Mertz suffered further seizures before falling into a coma and dying on 8 January 1913.
 Mawson was around 100 mi from the base, which was, he observed, a relatively short distance for a healthy man, but a long way for one weak and famished.

 After burying Mertz and marking his grave, Mawson prepared for the journey ahead.
 To lighten his burden, he used a small pocket tool to cut his sledge in half.
 On 11 January, the weather cleared, and he set out.
 His extreme weakness and, in particular, the condition of his feet, meant he could not travel great distances.
 On 17 January, he fell into a crevasse and hung there by a rope from the sledge, which fortunately did not fall.
 It took him more than four hours to extricate himself.
 As he drew nearer to the base, he was frustratingly delayed by more bad weather.
 On 29 January he discovered a cairn, left by a search party, with food and a message telling him he was 23 mi from Aladdin's Cave.